SPDX-FileCopyrightText: Copyright (c) 2024 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 @staticmethod def _write_bucket_to_storage( transform_list: List[_StorageWriterTransforms], open_file: Callable, write_bucket: WriteBucket, use_fsync: bool, use_msc: bool, ) -> List[WriteResult]: """ Core logic for writing a bucket to storage.
 Args: transform_list (List[_StorageWriterTransforms]): streaming transforms list open_file (Callable): file open callable write_bucket (WriteBucket): data to write to storage use_fsync (bool): if True, calls os.fsync at the end of saving use_msc (bool): flag to indicate use of multi storage client Returns: List[WriteResult]: list of write results """ file_name, storage_key, (bytes_data, tensor_data) = write_bucket extra_kwargs = {} write_fn = _write_item if "serialization_format" in inspect.signature(_write_item).parameters: from torch.distributed.checkpoint.filesystem import SerializationFormat extra_kwargs['serialization_format'] = SerializationFormat.TORCH_SAVE if "transforms" in inspect.signature(_write_item).parameters: assert len(transform_list) <= 1 write_fn = partial(_write_item, *transform_list) local_results = [] with open_file(file_name, "wb") as stream: for write_item, data in bytes_data: local_results.append( write_fn(stream, data, write_item, storage_key, **extra_kwargs) ) for write_item, tensor in tensor_data: assert tensor.is_cpu local_results.append( write_fn(stream, tensor, write_item, storage_key, **extra_kwargs) ) if use_fsync: if use_msc: stream.fsync() else: os.fsync(stream.fileno()) return local_results

-[docs] @staticmethod @_disable_gc() def write_preloaded_data( transform_list: List[_StorageWriterTransforms], open_file: Callable, local_proc_idx: int, write_bucket: WriteBucket, results_queue: mp.SimpleQueue, count_queue: mp.JoinableQueue, use_fsync: bool, **kwargs, ) -> None: """ Performs actual data saving to storage.
-Args: local_proc_idx (int): index of a local process that performs writing write_bucket (WriteBucket): data to write to storage results_queue (mp.Queue): queue to return the write results to the proxy checkpoint process. count_queue (mp.JoinableQueue): queue to marks worker task as completed use_fsync (bool): if True, calls os.fsync at the end of saving Returns: None, the write result are put into the `queue` """ logger = logging.getLogger(__name__) logger.debug(f'{local_proc_idx} started') mem_before = _process_memory() use_msc = kwargs.get('use_msc', False) try: local_results = FileSystemWriterAsync._write_bucket_to_storage( transform_list, open_file, write_bucket, use_fsync, use_msc ) local_output = (local_proc_idx, local_results) except Exception as e: logger.debug(f'{local_proc_idx} failed') local_output = (local_proc_idx, e) results_queue.put(local_output) # Signal this process is done. count_queue.get() count_queue.task_done() mem_after = _process_memory() logger.debug( f"{local_proc_idx} consumed: {mem_after - mem_before}," f" before: {mem_before}, after: {mem_after}" )
+[docs] @staticmethod @_disable_gc() def write_preloaded_data_proc( transform_list: List[_StorageWriterTransforms], open_file: Callable, local_proc_idx: int, write_bucket: WriteBucket, results_queue: mp.SimpleQueue, count_queue: mp.JoinableQueue, use_fsync: bool, **kwargs, ) -> None: """ Performs actual data saving to storage (used by worker processes in multiproc mode).
+Args: local_proc_idx (int): index of a local process that performs writing write_bucket (WriteBucket): data to write to storage results_queue (mp.Queue): queue to return the write results to the proxy checkpoint process. count_queue (mp.JoinableQueue): queue to marks worker task as completed use_fsync (bool): if True, calls os.fsync at the end of saving Returns: None, the write results are put into the `results_queue` """ logger = logging.getLogger(__name__) logger.debug(f'{local_proc_idx} started') mem_before = _process_memory() use_msc = kwargs.get('use_msc', False) try: local_results = FileSystemWriterAsync._write_bucket_to_storage( transform_list, open_file, write_bucket, use_fsync, use_msc ) local_output = (local_proc_idx, local_results) except Exception as e: logger.debug(f'{local_proc_idx} failed') local_output = (local_proc_idx, e) results_queue.put(local_output) # Signal this process is done. count_queue.get() count_queue.task_done() mem_after = _process_memory() logger.debug( f"{local_proc_idx} consumed: {mem_after - mem_before}," f" before: {mem_before}, after: {mem_after}" )

 [docs] def write_data(self, plan: SavePlan, planner: SavePlanner) -> Future[List[WriteResult]]: """Write all items from ``plan``.""" raise NotImplementedError('write_data not implemented for FileSystemWriterAsync')